cchitsiang/awesome-stars/README.md

 - [gptscript-ai/gptscript](https://github.com/gptscript-ai/gptscript) - Build AI assistants that interact with your systems
 - [apernet/OpenGFW](https://github.com/apernet/OpenGFW) - OpenGFW is a flexible, easy-to-use, open source implementation of GFW (Great Firewall of China) on Linux
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
+Your Notes, Your Way.
 - [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
 Blob store has O(1) disk seek, cloud tiering.
 Filer supports Cloud Drive, cross-DC activ
 - [alauda/alb](https://github.com/alauda/alb) - ALB (Another Load Balancer) is a Kubernetes Gateway powered by OpenResty with years of production experience from Alauda.
 - [nikolaydubina/go-recipes](https://github.com/nikolaydubina/go-recipes) - 🦩 Tools for Go projects